From the editor: Our website has a nifty new look, features

-All of us at the Dispatch-Argus are excited to launch a newly designed qconline.com later this week.
+All of us at the Quad-City Times are excited to launch a newly designed qctimes.com.

 Not only does it look pretty cool, our new site takes advantage of the latest technology to develop an experience unique to every visitor based on your interests and preferences.